Gaze-guided Hand-Object Interaction Synthesis: Dataset and Method: Experiments

 \subsubsection{Text2HOI*}

-The most closely related state-of-the-art work is Text2HOI \cite{text2hoi}, which generates a contact map conditioned on texts and then combines it to produce hand-object motions.
-Due to the observation of the relationship between gaze and contact, we adapt the approach by replacing the text encoder with our spatial-temporal gaze encoding to generate the contact map.
-The architecture of the models, as well as the training loss functions, are consistent with those described in the original Text2HOI paper.
-Since the original authors only released the testing code and did not provide the full training code, we reproduced the training process based on the methodology described in the Text2HOI paper.
-The definition of the loss function was also referenced from the Contact2Grasp \cite{hdo_1} and InterGen \cite{intergen} code mentioned in Text2HOI.
+The most closely related state-of-the-art work is Text2HOI \cite{text2hoi}, which generates a contact map conditioned on texts and then combines it to produce hand–object motions.
+Motivated by the relationship between gaze and contact, we adapt this approach by replacing the text encoder with our spatio-temporal gaze encoding to generate the contact map.
+Text2HOI employs a two-stage approach with a contact map as an intermediate representation to refine interaction modeling.
+However, its focus on single-frame spatial relationships and the use of modified position encoding overlook temporal coherence, which often leads to inconsistent hand–object interactions and noticeable jitter.